TheIoTLearningInitiative/InternetOfThingsSensors/documentation/LibrariesLabs.md

 ## 2. Writing some code with UPM/MRAA, LCD

-Let's write a program to read the temperature from the Barometric sensor and display it in our RGB LCD.
+Let's write a program to display a string in our RGB LCD.

 ```c
 #include <unistd.h>